Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD.md

 - Which Azure subscription should be used for the deployment?
 - Which region should be used for the deployment?

+> [!NOTE]
-> **Note** - In case you are not logged into an Azure account, you also need to execute the login via `azd auth login`.
+> In case you are not logged into an Azure account, you also need to execute the login via `azd auth login`.

+> [!NOTE]
-> **Note** - The parameters around the OData service are contained in the `.bicep` template i.e., in the `infra/main.bicep` file.
+> The parameters around the OData service are contained in the `.bicep` template i.e., in the `infra/main.bicep` file.
 You can provide them in different ways.
 The easiest way is to add them to the `infra/main.parameters.json` as references to environment variables in analogy to the already existing parameters available in the file.
 You can also add them after the deployment in the Azure Portal as we have defaulted them in the templates.

 After a successful deployment browse your new app powered by the SAP Cloud SDK (it takes a while the first time ☕).